KTMJ-CD

 KTMJ-CD (channel 43) is a low-power, Class A television station in Topeka, Kansas, United States, affiliated with the Fox network.
-It is owned by Nexstar Media Group alongside NBC affiliate KSNT (channel 27); Nexstar also provides certain services to dual ABC/CW+ affiliate KTKA-TV (channel 49) under joint sales and shared services agreements (JSA/SSA) with Vaughan Media, LLC.
-The stations share studios on Northwest 25th Street (US 24), near the unincorporated community of Kiro (with a Topeka mailing address), while KTMJ-CD's transmitter is located along Southwest West Union Road west of Topeka.
+It is owned by Nexstar Media Group alongside NBC affiliate KSNT (channel 27); Nexstar also provides certain services to dual ABC affiliate/de facto CW+ owned-and-operated station KTKA-TV (channel 49) under joint sales and shared services agreements (JSA/SSA) with Vaughan Media, LLC.
+The stations share studios on Northwest 25th Street (US 24), near the unincorporated community of Kiro (with a Topeka mailing address); KTMJ-CD's transmitter is located along Southwest West Union Road west of Topeka.

 Even though KTMJ-CD operates a digital signal of its own, the low-power broadcasting radius does not reach the northern and eastern fringes of the Topeka market.
 Therefore, the station is simulcast in high definition on KSNT's second digital subchannel in order to reach the entire market.
 This signal can be seen on channel 27.2 from KSNT's transmitter at the Northwest 25th Street studios.

 History

 Early history

-KTMJ traces its roots to the March 31, 1983 sign-on of K06KZ in Junction City, an independent station which broadcast on VHF channel 6.
+KTMJ traces its roots to the March 31, 1983, sign-on of K06KZ in Junction City, an independent station which broadcast on VHF channel 6.
 In 1987, the station changed its call letters to KTMJ-LP (representing the station's service area of Topeka, Manhattan and Junction City); however, the station was referenced as "KTMJ-TV 6" in the Kansas City edition of TV Guide and Topeka area newspapers.
 KETM-LP signed on the air on November 30, 1988, as K17CK; also operating as an independent station initially, it was eventually converted into a repeater of the Junction City station, which served as the main signal.
 On March 30, 2011, it surrendered its Class A designation and reverted to a standard LPTV license; at that time, the station changed its call letters to KETM-LP.
 KMJT-CA began operating on August 4, 1992, as K15DQ; it became a Class A repeater of the original Junction City signal on September 24, 2001.
 Channel 43 originally maintained studio facilities located on Southgate Drive in southwestern Topeka.